NNPDF/nnpdf/doc/validphys2/guide.md

 ```

 It should be noted that any `dataset_input` specified in the same runcard that
-`use_thcovmat_if_present: True` must have been fitted in the corresponding `fit`.
-If the
+`use_thcovmat_if_present: True` must have been fitted in the corresponding
-corresponding fit has `use_thcovmat_if_present: False` then the user will be warned and there will
+`fit`.
+If the corresponding fit has `use_thcovmat_if_present: False` then the
-be no contribution from the theory covariance matrix used in calculating statistical estimators for
+user will be warned and there will be no contribution from the theory covariance
-that runcard.
+matrix used in calculating statistical estimators for that runcard.

-Finally, the `use_thcovmat_if_present` flag can be specified at runtime when using the
+When using the `vp-comparefits` application, the user **must** either specify
-`vp-comparefits` application.
-The user **must** either specify the commandline flag `--thcovmat_if_present`
+the commandline flag `--thcovmat_if_present` or `--no-thcovmat_if_present`
-or `--no-thcovmat_if_present` which set `use_thcovmat_if_present` to `True` or `False` respectively.
+which set `use_thcovmat_if_present` to `True` or `False` respectively.

-If the user uses the interactive mode, `vp-comparefits -i`, then they will be prompted to select
+If the user uses the interactive mode, `vp-comparefits -i`, then they will be
-whether or not to use the theory covariance matrix, if available, in the report if they have
+prompted to select whether or not to use the theory covariance matrix, if
-not already specified on the command line.
+available, in the report if they have not already specified on the command line.

 Parallel mode
 -------------